-Paragraph 2(c) of the Regulation excludes a short-term contract for the purchase and sale of a currency from the application of the Regulation 91 50794-101 respecting Trade Repositories and Derivatives Data Reporting (chapter I-14.01, r.
-1.1) if it is settled within the time limits set out in subparagraph 2(c)(i)Mandatory Central Counterparty Clearing of Derivatives.
+Paragraph 2(c) of the Regulation excludes a short-term contract for the purchase and sale of a currency from the application of the Regulation 91-507 respecting Trade Repositories and Derivatives Data Reporting (chapter I-14.01, r.
+1.1) if it is settled within the time limits set out in subparagraph 2(c)(i).
 This provision is intended to apply exclusively to contracts that facilitate the conversion of one currency into another currency specified in the contract.
 These currency exchange services are often provided by financial institutions or other businesses that exchange one currency for another for clients' personal or business use (e.g., for purposes of travel or to make payment of an obligation denominated in a foreign currency).